Harper College

 Program Highlights

-The Cybersecurity program will be available beginning in Fall 2024.
-You can expect to take classes in cybersecurity fundamentals, network and enterprise security, ethical hacking and pen testing, digital forensics, a capstone project, and more.
-Certificate programs available now include Cybersecurity Support Specialist, Cybersecurity Forensics Technician, and Cybersecurity Technical Analyst.
+The Cybersecurity program is available for Fall 2024.
+You can look forward to taking classes in cybersecurity fundamentals, network and enterprise security, ethical hacking and pen testing, digital forensics, a capstone project, and more.
+The AAS degree is available now and it has three embedded certificate programs, including Cybersecurity Support Specialist, Cybersecurity Forensics Technician, and Cybersecurity Technical Analyst.

 Cybersecurity